sachdevs/pyWick/README.md

 # pyWick
 Candlestick graphs and technical indicators for technical analysis of securities.
-Python, Matplotlib, using csv files :)
+Python, Matplotlib, using csv files :) <br>
+To use: Install scipy stack (matplotlib, numpy)<br>
+pip install matplotlib should work<br>
+On windows install anaconda (a python distribution that comes with the scipy stack) because pip will surely have issues.